KarrLab/obj_tables/docs/migration.rst

 Practical considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The user must be able to clone the data repo and schema repo.
+The user must have access rights that allow them to clone the data repo and schema repo.

 Limitations